Ultimate Guide:

 Savile Row

-Venture beyond the iconic orange door and through the black curtain and be transported to Savile Row: a tribute to the famed central London strip known for its exquisite tailoring.
-The perfect spot for an intimate rendezvous or late-night tipple, this five-level haunt delivers five-star service and a cocktail list to match.
+Venture beyond the iconic orange door and through the black curtain and be transported to into an old-world bar.
+Savile Row, named in tribute to the famed central London Street known for its exquisite tailoring for men.
+This is the perfect spot for an intimate rendezvous or late-night tipple, this five-level haunt delivers five-star service and a cocktail list to match.

 LOS Bar

-The Calile is home to some of Brisbane’s top restaurants and this rooftop cocktail bar more than holds its own.
+James Street is home to some of Brisbane’s top restaurants but this rooftop cocktail bar more than holds its own.
 Located above popular street-style Thai restaurant sAme sAme, LOS offers an expansive list of Southeast Asian-inspired cocktails and more than 100 different tequilas.

-Gerard’s Bar is befitting of its high street location, with a sophisticated menu that mixes small-batch artisan spirits and luxe international brands.
-Supercharge your James St shopping experience with a Gerard’s Expresso, combining Absolut vodka, cardamom, orgeat, fresh coffee and wattleseed.
+Gerrie’s Bar is befitting of its high street location, with a fun and menu that has both .
+Supercharge your James Street shopping experience with a Gerard’s Expresso, combining Absolut vodka, cardamom, orgeat, fresh coffee and wattleseed.

 Soko

 Soko delivers a truly unique rooftop experience, blending Amazonian and Japanese influences and an impressive Pisco Sours menu.
-Choose from six different Pisco bases and make your way through a dozen flavour combinations, including Mango & Togarashi Watermelon, Melon & Wasabi and Lychee & Vanilla.
+Choose from six different Pisco bases and make your way through a dozen flavour combinations, including mango and chilli, strawberry and elderflower or lychee and vanilla.

 South Bank & West End